KZMachine/LatitudeLongitudeStamper/README.md

 -- For Windows 10:

      Locate php.ini in your PHP directory [In most cases, this will be in your C: Drive] then find and uncomment (remove the semicolons ;) the following: ";extension=gd", ";extension=mbstring", and ";extension=exif".

+To run the program, use an IDE that runs PHP code or type the following command into your terminal while in the right directory:
+-- php AddInfoStamp.php